What To Do If Your Teen Runs Away

 Search your teen’s room for clues as to where they may be, how long they plan to be away, who they may have contacted before leaving, and even their state of mind when they left.

-Check your teen’s MYSPACE or Facebook pages, and those of your teen’s friends for more clues.
+Check your teen’s social media, and those of your teen’s friends for more clues.

 Call your teen’s cell phone service provider and request records of calls and text messages.